dockfries/infernus/docs/essentials/use.md

 ## Rewrite the official filterscript

-`Infernus` has tried to rewrite the official filterscript, but only a little has been implemented so far.
+`Infernus` has tried to rewrite the official filterscript.
 You can try it by installing [@infernus/fs](https://github.com/dockfries/infernus/tree/main/packages/filterscript).

-If you are interested, you can continue to improve the official filterscript that has not been rewritten and commit to the repository.
+If you are interested, you can refer to these cases to familiarize you with the syntax faster.
+You can also download the source code and modify it to better apply it in your GameMode.

 ```sh
 pnpm install @infernus/fs